SDG 15 – Life on Land , Mataora Whenua

 Scholarship to protect native kauri trees

-A Massey student was awarded a Tiakina Kauri scholarship through a partnership with the Department of Conservation.
+A Massey student was awarded a Tiakina Kauri scholarship in 2023 through a partnership with the Department of Conservation.
 The research focuses on protecting New Zealand’s native kauri trees from extinction.